baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>1.
 Create a resource group.</b>

-Within Microsoft Azure, navigate to “Resource groups” via the search bar and select “Create.”
-Inside this resource group is where we will store our virtual machine that will run OsTicket.
+In the Microsoft Azure platform, access "Resource groups" using the search bar and choose "Create."
+This resource group will serve as the container for our virtual machine where OsTicket will run.

-This resource group can be named anything, however I recommend naming it something that will be easy to recognize if you have multiple resource groups.
-I will use the name “OsTicket-RG.”
+You have the flexibility to name this resource group as you wish, but for clarity, I suggest selecting a name that's easy to identify, especially if you have multiple resource groups.
+In my case, I'll name it "OsTicket-RG."

-Under resource details, select the region that is relevant to you.
-I am using “(Asia Pacific) Australia East”.
+Within the resource details, pick the region that aligns with your requirements.
+I'll be opting for "(Asia Pacific) Australia East."

-Select “Review and create” then “Create.”
+Next, select "Review and create" followed by "Create."
 </p>

 <p>